 The best and most highlighted difference is the price tag attached to the operating systems.
-Windows is an expensive to say the least, operating system which comes with a copyrighted license, while Linux is free for all, easily downloadable anytime you want it.
-The downside here is that Linux has instruction which will tell you what to do – which may be why people are indeed reluctant to move away from Windows; though there are a few low cost Linux versions which come with automation and manuals.
+Windows is expensive, to say the least, an operating system that comes with a copyrighted license, while Linux is free for all, easily downloadable anytime you want it.
+The downside here is that Linux has an instruction that will tell you what to do – which may be why people are indeed reluctant to move away from Windows; though there are a few low-cost Linux versions that come with automation and manuals.

 Another plus in favor of Linux is the lack of any security requirement.
-The viruses, spy wares, malawares and what not you have it are all a product of Microsoft, for Windows.
-Hence, while you have to use high security firewalls with Windows, you are free from any such headaches with Linux.
+The viruses, spy wares, malware, and what not you have are all a product of Microsoft, for Windows.
+Hence, while you have to use high-security firewalls with Windows, you are free from any such headaches with Linux.

-Lastly, you have the difference of availability of software.
-The majority of the software that you find on the market are for Windows and they will not run on Linux unless Windows is somewhere configured as a subsystem which actually goes against the reason of using Linux in the first place.
+Lastly, you have the difference in the availability of software.
+The majority of the software that you find on the market is for Windows and they will not run on Linux unless Windows is somewhere configured as a subsystem which actually goes against the reason of using Linux in the first place.